moonraker46/cardDAV2AsteriskLookup/README.md

 * xmllint command is available (http://xmlsoft.org/xmllint.html).
 Can be installe from various sources for almost every Linux distro

 ##
-Usage: run the cid_lookup.sh script with a phone number as argument (e.g. "./cid_lookup 01761231231").
+* Usage: run the cid_lookup.sh script with a phone number as argument (e.g. "./cid_lookup 01761231231").
 If there is an match within the XML phonebook the scripts will give back the corresponding name as value
+* Run the script within your asterisk extension.conf like in the example file